unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, uncommon (requires attunement)_

-While wearing these bracers, you have proficiency with the longbow and scorcher, and you gain a +2 bonus to damage rolls on ranged attacks made with such weapons.
+While wearing these bracers, you have proficiency with the railrifle and scorcher, and you gain a +2 bonus to damage rolls on ranged attacks made with such weapons.

 ### Bracers of Defense